 For me, adding the USB Display Adapter was the way to go.
 I wanted another monitor on my iMac, and had a Samsung 911T LCD monitor hiding in my closet.
 I purchased a j5 Create JUA230 DVI USB Display Adapter for $56.00 (US) at a local “Big Box” electronic’s store.
 Installing the j5 Create was a breeze, as was the configuration.
 When using the j5 Create usb display adapter, the software allows you to mirror the main computer screen, or extend it.
 Because you are actually using two video cards, you can set the second monitor with its own resolution, color profiles, and use different wall paper than the main monitor.
 The mouse moves smoothly back and forth between the monitors, and the keyboard functions equally as well when inputting on either monitor.
 Unlike the AOC USB Monitor I purchased, color, graphics, and video (up to 720p) works as well on the Samsung as it did when it was plugged into a computer video card (In the photo of the Command Module at Larry Labs, the Samsung monitor using the j5 Create USB Display Adapter is on the immediate “left”).

-Summary: The reasons to do this are: Adding a USB Monitor to your computer will increase your productivity, make your computing experience a more enjoyable one; and using a USB port to provide video helps keep the cost down.
+Summary: The reasons to do this are: When you add an additional monitor to your computer you will increase your productivity, make your computing experience a more enjoyable one; in addition, a USB port to provide video helps keep the cost down.
 An additional monitor is a “must have”.